githubtraining/migrating-your-repository/responses/01_make-a-plan.md

 Migrating your repository to GitHub gives you the feature-rich tools and collaboration needed to elevate your project to the next level.
 Not to mention, it's also pretty exciting.
 If you're doing this for the first time, you have a few options when migrating your repository to GitHub.
 This course will guide you through the necessary steps to migrate your repository from another version control system to then be hosted on GitHub.

 I know some people like to get straight to the point while others like more information.
-For those who like more information, be sure to check out the drop-downs like these two :arrow_down:
+For those who like more information, be sure to check out the drop-downs like this one :arrow_down:

 <details>
   <summary>Why move to GitHub?</summary>